 Spanish.
 A number of university courses are taught in English.

 - Two-week orientation program;

-- Full room and board (Winter and Spring vacations
+- Full room and board (winter and spring breaks

 excluded) includes an individual room, two meals per day

-with host families, weekly meal stipend, laundry, and
+with host families, monthly meal stipend, laundry, and

 - Full tuition and fees at the Autonomous University

 of Madrid (UAM) or the University of Alcalá (UAH);

 - Use of UAM or UAH facilities: sports, computers,